vippsas/vipps-invoice-api/vipps-invoice-api.md

 See also:
 [OpenID Connect Core 1.0: Rotation of Asymmetric Signing Keys](https://openid.net/specs/openid-connect-core-1_0.html#RotateSigKeys) and [RFC7515 on key rotation](https://tools.ietf.org/html/rfc7515#page-12).

-The response from `/jwk` is as follows:
+The response from `/public/jwk` is an array of keys, as follows:

 ```json
 {